Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    | Menu:     :menuselection:`Mesh --> Edges --> Mark Seam/Clear Seam`

 Seams are a way to create separations, "islands", in UV maps.
-See the :ref:`UVTexturing section <editors-uv-image-index>` for more details.
+See the :ref:`UV Mapping section <editors-uv-image-index>` for more details.
 These operators set or unset this flag for selected edges.